aws/aws-cli/README.md

 You should add this to your startup scripts to enable it for future sessions.

+For zsh please refer to bin/zsh_complete.sh.
+Source that file:

+    $ source bin/zsh_complete.sh

+For now the bash compatibility auto completion (bashcompinit) is used.
+For further details please refer to the top of bin/zsh_complete.sh.

 Getting Started
 ---------------
 Before using aws-cli, you need to tell it about your AWS credentials.
 You